American LaFrance: History

 The American LaFrance Fire Engine Company traced its roots to 1832, making it one of the oldest fire apparatus manufacturers in the United States.
 It was founded in 1873 by Truxton Slocum LaFrance (and partners, including Alexander S. Diven) as the LaFrance Manufacturing Company, selling hand powered equipment.
 A successor company, the International Fire Engine Company, built some steam power fire engines between 1903 and 1907.
 Apparatus built by International included horse drawn steamers, hose wagons, and hook & ladders to chemical engines, water towers and combinations.
 The American LaFrance Fire Engine Company was formed in 1903.
-ALF delivered its first motorized fire engine in 1907.According to the Elmira, New York, newspaper the Star-Gazette:The company began to manufacture other firefighting equipment and in 1880 became the LaFrance Fire Engine Company.
+ALF delivered its first motorized fire engine in 1907.

+According to the Elmira, New York, Star-Gazette:

+The company began to manufacture other firefighting equipment and in 1880 became the LaFrance Fire Engine Company.
 The 1890s was an era of business consolidation with the growth of trusts.
 A rival firm was created named the American Fire Engine Company.
 With the idea of creating a monopoly, in 1900 the International Fire Engine Company was announced.
 It included the American Fire Engine Company, LaFrance Fire Engine Company and Thos.
 Manning Jr. and Co.
 Three support equipment manufacturers were included, three fire extinguisher manufacturers also joined the company.
 In 1903, the company reorganized into the American LaFrance Fire Engine Company and in 1906 company headquarters were relocated from New York City to Elmira.

 ALF produced a small run of passenger cars from about 1910 to 1920, totaling around 22 (with several additional "speedsters").
-An example of their touring model exists, and because the design was based on a Crane-Simplex chassis, several early ALF fire trucks have been retroactively converted into speedsters.
+Because the design was based on a Crane-Simplex chassis, several early ALF fire trucks have been retroactively converted into speedsters.

-In 1927, ALF acquired the Utica based O.J.
+In 1927, ALF acquired the Utica-based O.J.
 Childs company.
-The company had created Foamite, a liquid chemical designed to extinguish fires in temperatures ranging from -15ºF to 110ºF.
+The company had created Foamite, a liquid chemical designed to extinguish fires in temperatures ranging from −15 °F to 110 °F.

 In 1947, ALF introduced the 700-series fire apparatus.
 The 700-series was a "cab forward" design, placing the driver ahead of the engine and providing an expansive forward view.
 This would become the industry standard.
 In 1959, ALF introduced the 900-series cab-forward chassis.
 Although it was similar to the 700 (and closely related 800-series), the 900 was an all new design with a wider cab.
 In addition to the 700-800-900-Series trucks, ALF produced models under the names Century, Pioneer, and Eagle.

 The company suspended operations and closed the Elmira operations in 1985.
 A much-reduced company re-opened for operations in Bluefield, Virginia, in 1986, operating through 1994.